Why you may not need an Angel Investor for Business Capital Funding

 It’s worth noting that Seed capital will not project your business or company to the heights of an empire (unless your business strikes in a growing industry, with the right product, at the right time) but it may well place you to be in a favourable position for real bank lending or business investor support.

-Unsecured debt, secured to your personal name with unlimited liability, or using a credit card to fund a start-up business is not for the faint hearted.
-Honestly, credit card debt must be avoided at all expenses.
+Unsecured debt, secured to your personal name with unlimited liability, or using a credit card to fund a start-up business is not for the faint-hearted.
+Credit card debt must be avoided at all expenses.
 They are not to be used as bridging loans and they must be avoided.

 There is simply no glory in the soul crushing responsibility of paying a £10,000 credit card loan back to the bank and running and operating a business.
-After all of the late fees and minimum payments due to then realise that you are now way forward and that there is nothing left of yourself, let alone your business.
+After all of the late fees and minimum payments due to then realise that there is no way forward and nothing left of yourself, let alone your business.

 Watchdog reports clearly state now that payday loans of £500 have an Interest APR equivalent to 1200% per annum!
 No business I know could ever generate this kind of return – apart from say this one!